Skip to main content

 Replace <gcp-service-account> and <project-id> with your GCP values.

-Secret references only work for fields that are treated as secrets in the connection form — these are the masked fields with a show/hide toggle icon.
+Secret references only work for masked fields—those with a hide/show toggle icon.